-- A compelling business case with sound rationale is presented.
-Linkages between projects or to past projects are clear and logical. - Projects are placed in appropriate focus areas. - Projects are likely to achieve the anticipated results. - There is a strong likelihood that the projects will result in desired outcomes and provide tangible and meaningful benefits for the investment made.
+- A compelling business case with sound rationale is presented. - Linkages between projects or to past projects are clear and logical. - Planned deliverables and desired outcomes are feasible within the proposed approach, timelines and budget.
 Long-term and downstream impacts and benefits are likely.